-For the Scheme's investments, Funds SA manages liquidity risk as follows:
+Funds SA manages liquidity risk as follows:

-- Firstly, by giving careful consideration to the expected net cash redemption requirements of Funds SA's clients.
-The allocation to cash in the strategic asset allocation of each investment option is set at a level sufficient to manage expected cash redemptions. - Secondly, a large proportion of each investment option is invested in highly liquid investments such as actively traded equities, unit trusts or securities with short-term maturities. - Thirdly, monitoring the liquidity of the fund on a daily basis to ensure prospective client cash outflows and switches can be met.
+- by giving careful consideration to the expected net cashflow position of Funds SA's clients.
+The allocation to cash and highly liquid assets in the strategic asset allocation of each investment option is set at a level sufficient to manage expected cash redemptions; - a large proportion of each investment option is invested in highly liquid investments such as actively traded equities, unit trusts or securities with short-term maturities; - reporting and monitoring the liquidity of the fund on a daily basis to ensure prospective client cash outflows and switches can be met; - · by undertaking portfolio management and rebalancing activities, and - by undertaking regular stress testing on liquidity positions to identify sources of liquidity strain before they are realised.